vanessaycui/delta-v2/README.md

 * User can quickly view Crypto coin stats at the login page

 ## **SPECIAL CONDITIONS**
-* Budget App is optimized to be used on a chrome browser on a full screen.
+* Delta Finace App is optimized to be used on a chrome browser on a full screen.

 ***Look out for a mobile-friendly version of this application in the near future!***